This tutorial explains how to draw a bird from the side view in six illustrated steps. The bird used as an example is a

 From the joint down to the toes the legs are pretty much straight.
 Draw that part of the front leg with two parallel lines and show part of the back leg with just one line.

 Generally birds have three toes on the front of the leg and one on the back.
 In this case the far forward facing toe on each leg will be hidden behind the other toes so you can only show two per leg.

 Step 4 – Draw the Eye & Other Smaller Details

 Add the eye and other smaller details of the claws on the feet.

-Draw the claws growing from the upper/front part of the toes with two curved lines for each toe.
-These lines should join at the tips.
+Draw the claws growing from the upper/front part of the toes with two curved lines for each claw that join at the tips.

 Draw the eye slightly to the left of the head and add a second shape around it that basically traces the shape of the eye (kind of like an outline).
 This will indicate the bird’s eyelids.